Related Topics

 What can I buy with SNAP benefits?

-SNAP benefits cover nearly everything at farmers markets is covered by your SNAP benefits, except for a few items—like fresh flowers, hot prepared meals, and handmade soap.1 For example, FRESHFARM Markets in the Washington, D.C. metro area, features vendors selling everything from fresh meats, poultry, fruits, and vegetables to bread, handmade pasta, cheese, and more.
-Generally speaking, all of these items can be purchased with your SNAP Electronic Benefits Transfer (EBT) card.
+For example, if you were to visit FRESHFARM Markets in the Washington, D.C. metro area, you would find vendors selling everything from fresh meats, poultry, and fruits, and vegetables to bread, handmade pasta, cheese, and more.
+And you could purchase most of them with your SNAP Electronic Benefits Transfer (EBT) card.

-How to make purchases at a farmers market with SNAP
+How do you make purchases using SNAP at farmers markets?

 How to double your SNAP dollars at farmers markets

-Some farmers markets, like FRESHFARM Markets, will match every dollar you spend, up to a set dollar amount.5 For example, you may be able to take home $20 worth of goods for only $10 of your own SNAP dollars.
-Not all farmers markets participate in a matching program, so contact one near you first to see if they offer it.
-The Center for Agriculture & Food Systems also has a drop down list of websites from states that offer dollar match incentive programs.
+- “Matching” incentive programs: Some farmers markets will match every dollar you spend, up to a set dollar amount.4 For example, you may be able to take home $20 worth of goods for only $10 of your own SNAP dollars.
+Not all farmers markets participate in a matching program, so contact one near you first to see if they offer this.
+You can also visit The Center for Agriculture & Food Systems web page and click on States Double SNAP at Farmers Market Programs for a list of states that offer dollar match incentive programs.

 One way to make the most of your grocery budget using SNAP is to plan your meals before you shop.
 Make a list of everything you need to prepare those meals, along with other essentials like healthy snacks.
 With a list handy you won’t forget to buy something—and it will keep you from buying items you don’t need.